LucieMrc/Axidraw_sp33d/README.md

 ## Plotting

 Open the Axidraw menu, and click `Apply` in the `Plotter` tab to plot without differencing the layers.
+The Axidraw will then plot every visible layers.
 ![screen d'Inkscape](./images/screen2.png)

 You can pause the plot with the button on the top side of the Axidraw.